ricardobar96/Whispers-Of-Death/README.md

 _The place where rest dozens of memories._
 <br>
 <br>
-_Mementos of a past friendship brought you to this place._
+_Mementos of a past friendship brought you to this lair._
 <br>
 <br>
 _And a bad deed that you don't even remember to commit._
 <br>
 <br>
-_Be aware of the bald, hurt enemy._
+_A grotesque monster takes his place, months ago a loved friend._
 <br>
 <br>
 _His eyes gleam with rage in the darkness.
 Apparently, you have misbehaved._